open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.3/InteroperableConvEnvSpec.md

 Figure 8 shows the structure of the _events_ object.
 This should be an array of one or more objects which we will call an event object.

 Each event object must have an _eventType_, which is a string.
-Two other parameters may be present depending on the eventType.
+Other parameters may be present depending on the eventType.
 The _parameters_ object is a dictionary of parameter objects with standard key names specific to the event-type.
 Some eventTypes support a 'bare' mode without any parameters.

 The _to_ parameter is a valid URL of the assistant that the message is intended for.
 If the parameter is not present then is can be assumed that the event is intended for all recipients of the envelope.
-When

 The _private_ boolean parameter indicates that the event is only intended for the _to_ agent and should not be copied to any other agents in a multi-participant conversation.
-By default it is assumed to be _false_ i.e. any message intented for another recipient can be copied to other participants in the conversation for context.
+If it is not defined it is assumed to be _false_ i.e. any message intented for another recipient can be copied to other participants in the conversation for context.

 #### 1.9 Event-Types